Portland Harbour: Modern port

-The Harbour was sold off by the Royal Navy in 1996 allowing it to be used as both a centre for water sports and as a service facility for Channel shipping.
+The harbour was sold off by the Royal Navy in 1996, allowing it to be used both as a centre for water sports and as a service facility for Channel shipping.
 Portland Port Ltd, formed in December 1994, took possession of the site immediately and their purchase was completed on 12 December 1996.
-The port's aim was of developing the ship repair, leisure and tourism potential of the harbour.
+The company aimed to develop the ship repair, leisure and tourism potential of the harbour.
 One of the first arrivals at the new set up was a prison ship HM Prison Weare, which remained in use until 2006.
 Renamed Jascon 27, the ship left Portland under tow in 2010, bound for Nigeria, to be refurbished for use as an oil industry accommodation vessel.

 Portland Port Group became Statutory Harbour Authority for Portland Harbour on 1 January 1998, replacing the Queen's Harbour Master.
 In 2004 changes led to Portland Harbour Authority Ltd becoming the Statutory and Competent Harbour Authority and Portland Port Ltd the Port Operator.
 The commercial port has expanded since its initial establishment; the Britannia Passenger Terminal was opened by HRH Prince Philip on 14 July 1999.
 In April 2000 the contract was signed for a new bunkering jetty and berth, which came into service in 2005.
 However, despite published reports in 1996 revealing that Portland Port Ltd were interested in the renovation of historic coastal fortifications in the area, no restoration of any kind has taken place.

-Commercial activities on the water include specialist diving services for vessels and repairs & maintenance as well as a bunkering (fuelling) station.
-The port is used by all nature of vessels from commercial ships such as bulkers, tankers, container carriers car carriers, survey and Reefers etc. to British and foreign naval vessels.
-Commercial activities on the land of the dock estate include fuel storage, natural gas storage, several engineering facilities and a shell fish specialist.
+Commercial activities on the water include specialist diving services for vessels and repairs and maintenance, as well as a bunkering (fuelling) station.
+The port is used by all kinds of vessels, from commercial ships such as bulkers, tankers, container carriers car carriers, survey and reefers etc. to British and foreign naval vessels.
+Commercial activities on the land of the dock estate include fuel storage, natural gas storage, several engineering facilities and a shellfish specialist.

 The Portland Harbour Revision Order 2010 provides for the creation of new berths and hardstand areas at the port in order to allow increased commercial activities over the next 50 years.
 These new facilities have been identified as part of a master plan and business strategy developed by Portland Port.
 The development is designed to increase berthing opportunities and provide more operational land.

 The four identified areas for development are: